funkybob/django-sniplates/docs/tags.rst

    Because of how Django's templates work, if you are using this in a template which inherits from another, it MUST be inside a {% block %} tag.

-   Any content in a template starting with {% extends %} is ignored and never rendered if it's not a {% block %} tag.
+   Any content in a template starting with {% extends %} which it outside a
+   {% block %} tag is ignored and never rendered.

 The `widget` tag
 ================